zaphar/ucg/docsite/site/content/reference/expressions.md

 UCG has another form of reusable execution that is a little more composable than macros are.
 Modules allow you to parameterize a set of statements and build the statements later.
 Modules are an expression.
 They can be bound to a value and then reused later.
-Modules do not close over their environment by they can import other ucg files into the module using import statements.
+Modules do not close over their environment by they can import other UCG files into the module using import statements.

 Module expressions start with the module keyword followed by a tuple representing their parameters with any associated default values.
 The body of the module is separated from the parameter tuple by the `=>` symbol and is delimited by `{` and `}` respectively.

-The body of the module can contain any valid ucg statement.
+The body of the module can contain any valid UCG statement.

 ```
 let top_mod = module {
     deep_value = "None",
 } => {
-    import "shared.ucg" as shared_macros;
+    import "shared.UCG" as shared_macros;

     let embedded_def = module {
         deep_value = "None",